 Mexico coronavirus peak still weeks away, pandemic czar says

-Mexican officials have gradually raised the upper end of projections of total fatalities from the novel coronavirus and now forecast up to 35,000 deaths through October.
-A study by the Institute for Health Metrics and Evaluation (IHME) at the University of Washington last week forecast up to 75,516 deaths in Mexico by August.
+Mexican officials have gradually raised the projections of total fatalities and now forecast up to 35,000 deaths through October.
+A study by the Institute for Health Metrics and Evaluation at the University of Washington last week forecast up to 75,516 deaths by August.

-The government previously predicted the pandemic would peak in early May, and under U.S. pressure, has begun reopening its vast auto industry which underpins billions of dollars of business through cross-border supply chains.
-However, plans to further relax social-distancing measures were put on hold as infection rates have not yet begun coming down.
+The government previously predicted the pandemic would peak in early May, and under U.S. pressure, has begun reopening its car-making industry, which underpins billions of dollars of business through multi-national supply chains.
+However, plans to further relax social-distancing measures were put on hold as infection rates continue to rise.

-Lopez-Gatell, who has coordinated the nation's response, said disaster had been avoided by flattening the curve.
-Mexico last week overtook the United States for the first time in daily reported deaths.
+Lopez-Gatell, who has coordinated the nation's response, said disaster had been avoided even as Mexico last week overtook the United States for the first time in daily reported deaths.
+On Monday, the country registered nearly 3,000 new coronavirus infections, reaching 120,102 total confirmed cases.
+Overall reported deaths surpassed 14,000.

 ALSO READ